isomerpages/tp-virtualcampus/media/performing_arts/_posts/2022-06-17-post-Fusion Percussion.md

 		<tr>
 			<td>
 				<p>
-                    The Temasek Polytechnic Fusion Percussion (TPFP) is a highly-spirited group of passionate individuals with a deep interest for percussive music.
+                    Temasek Polytechnic Fusion Percussion (TPFP) is a highly-spirited group of passionate individuals with a deep interest for percussive music.
                     <br>
 					<br>
                     A collective of vibrant, creative and talented drummers come together in an explosive ensemble.
 Their shows are always exciting and full of energy.
 Get them to liven up shows and they will deliver the party to your doorstep!